akirarika/milkio/docs/en/docs/model/index.md

 }
 ```

-For the **key-value pair model**, you can pass in an object to simplify model padding:
+For the **key-value model**, you can pass in an object to simplify model padding:

 ```js
 this.seed({